A friend texted me earlier this week, “Have you got a minute? Have a ‘writing’ question.”

 And your practical words of wisdom cut through the fear of failure, and showed me the way through all of my questions.”

-In a follow-up email, Ruthie said, “Today, I had the house to myself and no agenda except to write!
+In a follow-up email, she said, “Today, I had the house to myself and no agenda except to write!
 After yesterday’s encouragement I WROTE!!!”

 Show us your ways, Lord.
 Teach us your paths.
-Transform us into a bold, creative, gracious, tenacious, life-giving, darkness-defeating company who so wield your words that your name is honored and your kingdom furthered.
+Transform us into a bold, creative, gracious, tenacious, life-giving, darkness-defeating company who so wield your words that your kingdom is furthered; and your name, highly honored.